BOAT-ocean-acoustics/fundamentals/boat_tutorials/conceptual/intro_first_level.md

 Try to see if you can figure out the following:
 - Identify the various terms in the SONAR equations in this sketch
-- Identify at least one possible scientific question or application an echosounder can be applied to
+- Identify at least one scientific question or application that can benefit from using an echosounder

-### Exercise 2: Apply to your own research interest
+### Exercise 2: Apply to your own research
-If you have thought of doing research on an ocean acoustics-related topic, what is it?
+If you have done or are thinking about doing research on an ocean acoustics-related topic, what is it?
 Think of one question you may want to answer or an application you may want to try, and try to see if you can figure out the following:
 - Put together a quick sketch of the "system" of your ocean acoustics problem
 - Identify the various terms in the SONAR equations in this sketch
 - Identify at least one component in the sketch or one term in the SONAR equation that you would like to learn more about from the tutorials